 Family Camp at Camp Pinnacle

 Every year when parents come to pick up their campers at the end of a session, they see the pure joy and happiness radiating from their child—the sign of a successful camp experience.
-Knowing how much fun and growth come out of camp every summer, adults always ask, “When will we get the opportunity to become campers?!”
+Seeing how much fun and growth come out of camp every summer, adults always ask, “When can I come?!”

-In 2020, Camp Pinnacle successfully hosted several family camp weekends, where families enjoyed instruction in a variety of activities on our 126 acres, as well as unstructured play and relaxation time on our private Wolfe Lake and 8 miles of hiking and mountain biking trails.
-Perhaps the biggest draw: Parents got to enjoy Chef Richard’s world-famous cuisine!
+This August, Camp Pinnacle is excited to offer one of our rare Family Camp weekends, an experience we have not had the flexibility to host since 2020.
+Families enjoy instruction in a variety of activities on our 126 acres, as well as unstructured play and relaxation time on our private Wolfe Lake and 8 miles of hiking and mountain biking trails.
+Perhaps the biggest draw: parents get to enjoy Chef Jennifer’s world-famous cuisine!

-Family camp will have limited enrollment, and families will be assigned their own cabins and dining hall tables.
-Social distancing will be encouraged, and there will be plenty of activities to keep even the most active families busy outdoors.
-For those who desire a less rigorous experience, options abound: You may choose to take a quiet walk on a wooded trail, or perhaps read a great book in our nature treehouse.
+Family camp will have limited enrollment, and families will be assigned their own private cabins.
+There will be plenty of activities and exploration available to keep even the most active families busy outdoors.
+For those who desire a less rigorous experience, you may choose to take a quiet walk on a wooded trail, or perhaps read a great book in our nature tree house.
 Lifeguards will be provided to enable guests to enjoy the lake filled with fun toys.

 Basic family camp information